dbayardAWS/intro-data-lake/moreRedshift/psql.md

 ## Gather the endpoint hostname of your Redshift cluster

-If following the Immersion Day labs, this information can be found in the Outputs section of your CloudFormation stack.
-Or it can be found via the Redshift console.
-We will use the Redshift console to look this up.
+This information can be found via the Redshift console.

 * Navigate to the Redshift console